 Street lighting in rural areas is less of a safety issue than in towns and cities but energy conservation and light pollution concerns have increased in recent years.
 Opportunities to reduce light pollution by reducing power and/or street lamps should be taken where possible.
 Yellow lighting looks particularly inappropriate in the AONB and should be avoided where possible.

 Domestic 'security lighting' can also be intrusive and we recommend that homeowners should respect their neighbourhood and resist installing systems that will make their properties stand out; whether in villages or in isolated situations.
 Timers should be used to switch off unnecessary lights and the intensity and colour should be reasonable.
+Have a look at our Intrustive Lighting Position Statement on this page.

 Here is a lovely external light attached to the Austin and Paley designed church at Scorton.